ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 Getting the geography right is critical throughout the statistical production journey.

-Datasets from Ordnance Survey or other data providers help form the address or postcode frames used to run surveys or spines of reference data used to link and locate administrative sources.
+Datasets from Ordnance Survey and other data providers help form fundamental ONS products such as address and postcode frames used to run surveys and spines of reference data which link and locate administrative sources.

-At ONS, geography experts in Data Architecture maintain key reference data sets such as the Address and Business indexes, look-up tables between geographies and names and code lists used to reference our outputs.
+At ONS, geography experts in Data Architecture maintain key reference data sets such as the Address and Business indexes, look-up tables which allow referencing between different types of geography, and names and code lists used to reference our outputs.
 By linking the data  we collect to these frames and cutting the data using look-ups and boundary sets it is possible to produce statistics.

 Geographic tools allow this production, as well as helping us analyse the data and provide access via the website.
 Get any of this wrong and the statistics will be wrong.